ksylvan/Zoom_OPM/README.md

 - Make the script more robust to variations in the Zoom application user interface.

-- Assist with creating named Breakout Rooms.

 - Port the [zoom-manage][zoom-manage-scrip] script to Windows.
-To contribute to a Windows version, please read [this note][windows] about potential pathways to make this happen.
+To contribute to a Windows version,
+- please read [this note][windows] about potential pathways to make this happen.

 ## Contributing